rrb211570/VideoWeaver/README.md

 Ex. npm install videoweaver -mcv
 &emsp;&ensp;npm install videoweaver -s
 &emsp;&ensp;npm install videoweaver  // installs all features

-All you need to do next is to instantiate VideoWeaverPanel, host your project, and you're ready to start video editing!
+We're trying to yield as many use cases for VideoWeaver as possible, so you'll notice that you can import very basic features, that you can incorporate into a completely different product.

-You'll notice that you can import very basic features that can be channelled towards developing a completely different product; this is to yield as many use cases from VideoWeaver as possible.
+All that's left is to instantiate VideoWeaverPanel, host your project, and you're ready to start video editing!

 ## Contributing